About Trego County

 Sheriff & Law Enforcement

-The Trego County Sheriff's Office is responsible for maintaining law and order throughout the county, particularly in the unincorporated areas.
-The office is tasked with patrolling rural regions, managing the county jail, processing arrests, and maintaining criminal records.
-The Sheriff's Office also engages in community outreach and crime prevention programs specific to the needs of Trego County residents.
+Trego County Sheriff's Office is responsible for maintaining law and order throughout Trego County, particularly in the unincorporated areas.
+The office is tasked with patrolling rural regions, managing Trego County jail, processing arrests, and maintaining criminal records.

 Police Departments

-Law enforcement in Trego County is primarily managed by the Trego County Sheriff's Office, which covers the unincorporated areas and supports smaller communities.
+Law enforcement in Trego County is primarily managed by Trego County Sheriff's Office, which covers the unincorporated areas and supports smaller communities.
 The WaKeeney Police Department serves the city of WaKeeney, focusing on urban law enforcement and community policing efforts.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response across the county.
+These agencies coordinate on major crimes and emergencies, making sure of full coverage and response across Trego County.
 The collaboration between the Sheriff's Office and municipal police departments is crucial for addressing crime effectively in both rural and urban settings.

 Law Enforcement & Arrests

-Law enforcement in Trego County is primarily provided by the Trego County Sheriff's Office, headquartered at 216 Main Street in WaKeeney, Kansas 67672.
-The Sheriff's Office can be reached at (785) 743-5151 and maintains jurisdiction throughout the county's unincorporated areas.
-The office operates the Trego County Jail, a small detention facility housing pre-trial detainees and individuals serving short-term sentences.
+Law enforcement in Trego County is primarily provided by Trego County Sheriff's Office, Kansas 67672.
+The office operates Trego County Jail, a small detention facility housing pre-trial detainees and individuals serving short-term sentences.
+Inmate information can be obtained by calling the Sheriff's Office directly during business hours, as Trego County does not currently maintain an online inmate roster.

 - 45-215 et seq.), and citizens may request copies by submitting written requests to the Sheriff's Office or relevant police department.